 If you select this option (default), all field values except strings are imported as real numbers, whether formatted in the .sav file as integers or not.

 Read timestamp as date.
 By default, all timestamp values are shown as dates.
 Deselect this option to override this behavior.

 Using SQL to pull in data

-SQL SELECT statement to pull in rows or columns of data from a database.
+SELECTstatement to pull in rows or columns of data from a database.
 Note that the Source path field doesn't apply if you're using the SQL Query mode.

 select * from GOSALES.ORDER_DETAILS where UNIT_COST > 40,000 LIMIT 4

 select QUANTITY, UNIT_COST, UNIT_PRICE from GOSALES.ORDER_DETAILS